Chicken Molting

 This decline is a natural response of the chicken’s body, prioritizing feather regrowth over egg laying.
 The extent of the reduction in egg production can vary from bird to bird, with some chickens stopping egg laying altogether, while others may only see a slight decrease.

-The duration of this decreased productivity also varies, typically lasting for the duration of the moulting process, which can be anywhere from a few weeks to several months, depending on the chicken and the conditions.
+The duration of this decreased productivity also varies, typically lasting for the duration of the molting process, which can be anywhere from a few weeks to several months, depending on the chicken and the conditions.

-This period can be challenging for keepers who rely on their chickens for a steady supply of eggs, but it’s important to remember that this is a temporary phase in the chicken’s natural cycle, and normal egg production levels will resume once moulting is complete.
+This period can be challenging for keepers who rely on their chickens for a steady supply of eggs, but it’s important to remember that this is a temporary phase in the chicken’s natural cycle, and normal egg production levels will resume once molting is complete.

 Providing a high-protein diet is crucial during this time, as additional protein supports not only feather growth but can also help in maintaining the chicken’s overall health, potentially reducing the duration of the laying hiatus.